rebhu-open-source-foundation/gecko-b2g/dom/b2g/activities/README.md

 ## Handle an activity

-Once the user has picked an activity handler (or picked by System App secretly), `SystemMessageEvent` with name *activity* will be dispatched to the event handler on its **service worker**, unlike other system messages, `SystemMessageData` has a property `WebActivityRequestHandler`, which provides methods to resolve or reject the pending promise of `activity.start()`.
+Once the user has picked an activity handler (or picked by System App secretly), a `SystemMessageEvent`, which is an ExtendableEvent, with name *activity* will be dispatched to its `ServiceWorkerGlobalScope`.
+Unlike other system message events, `SystemMessageData` has a property `WebActivityRequestHandler`, which provides methods to resolve or reject the pending promise of `activity.start()`.

 Please note that per spec of ServiceWorkerGlobalScope[1], the activity handler is not persisted across the termination/restart cycle of worker.
 See [ServiceWorkerGlobalScope](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope) for more details.